aetherblue77/Hardhat/ethers-simple-storage/README.md

-# Sample Hardhat 3 Beta Project (minimal)

-This project has a minimal setup of Hardhat 3 Beta, without any plugins.

-## What's included?

-The project includes native support for TypeScript, Hardhat scripts, tasks, and support for Solidity compilation and tests.
+# Ethers Simple Storage

+This project is learn about how I can create a program for Simple Storage with Ethers.